-0 = The school has not adopted a school-wide professional development plan.

-1 = The school has a school-wide professional development plan, but the reviewer could not conclude that the plan was tied to data-driven decision-making.

-2 = The school has adopted and followed a school-wide, data-driven professional development plan.
+- 2 = The school has adopted and followed a school-wide, data-driven professional development plan. - 1 = The school has a school-wide professional development plan, but the reviewer could not conclude that the plan was tied to data-driven decision-making. - 0 = The school has not adopted a school-wide professional development plan.